tourforge/baseline/README.md

 - Connect the Android device to the development machine with an appropriate USB cable.
   - If this is the first time, tap `Allow` when you see the `Allow USB debugging?` box.
 - Open the Android Studio terminal and run `flutter run`.

+## Running the App on Virtual Device

+### iOS

+With Xcode open, follow this documentation (https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device#Configure-the-list-of-simulated-devices).

+### Android

+- Initialize your desired system image and device here (https://developer.android.com/studio/run/managing-avds).
+  - If this is the first time, tap `Allow` when you see the `Allow USB debugging?` box.
+- Open the Android Studio terminal and run `flutter run`.
+- You may need to get the device ID, obtainable via command `flutter emulators`.

 ## Building Release Distributables